cameronwp/hurtlingthrough.space/src/pages/posts/20220504-autobiography/index.md

 opportunity to find a project that could lead to the space industry.
 I got back in touch with my now brother-in-law, and he connected me with his classmate, Matthew.

-Matthew and I got along instantly.
-We were on the same page about our working relationship.
+<span id="matthew-intro" />Matthew and I got along instantly.
+We were on the same
+page about our working relationship.
 I thought his research into human spaceflight operations was insanely interesting, and he thought my ability to build interfaces was insanely useful.
 We shook hands and agreed that I would write software for his cognitive engineering research on workloads for astronauts and flight controllers, and he would connect me with people who could help me start a real career in the space industry.
 To spoil the ending, our handshake was a wild success for both of us.
 He got a PhD on schedule, and I got a career at NASA.
 We've been working together at NASA for a few years now, having produced award-winning interfaces for decision making and analysis of spacewalks.
 Our team is on track for making software to support decision making when the next humans walk on the Moon.

 When we shook hands, what I was really agreeing to was to give my nights and weekends over to the problem of understanding human spaceflight operations and